vikbehal/Explore/Power BI/Day 2.md

 ## Discussion Points
 1. [What is Power BI Report Server](https://docs.microsoft.com/en-us/power-bi/report-server/compare-report-server-service)
   -Power BI desktop's version on development machine and deployment machine must match
-  -This is license with either 1) SQL server Enterprise Edition (with Software Assurance) 2) Power BI Premium
+  -This is licensed with either 1) SQL server Enterprise Edition (with Software Assurance) 2) Power BI Premium
 2. Power BI can also be used as self-service sign-up
   -This is possible for compaines/users without Office 365.
 A tenant is provisioned when user signs up for just self-service as well
 3. Find your license information under My Workspace -> Manage personal storage